 - Accessible via browser, desktop app, and your mobile phone.

-- Cannot deposit GBP with a UK bank transfer (via Faster Payments).
+- Support for depositing GBP with a UK bank transfers (via Faster Payments) being removed May 2023.

 - Poor customer support has been reported.